 As a result of the violations listed above, 63.7 percent of construction injuries and deaths are directly related to four types of accidents.
 OSHA calls these the “fatal four.”
 The four culprits are falls, electrocutions, stuck-by-object events, and caught-in/between object events.
 Of these accident types, falls account for the highest number of construction accident fatalities.
 The remaining three descend in the following order: struck-by-object, electrocution, and caught-in/between.

-What Injuries Are Associated with Construction Accidents?
+What Injuries Are Associated With Construction Site Accidents?

 Because of the hazardous conditions construction workers are exposed to, the types of injuries they sustain vary significantly.
-Some of the most common injuries associated with construction accidents are listed below:
+Some of the most common work injuries associated with construction accidents are listed below:

 - Broken bones